 Remember that the first step to finding the best solution is to identify the source of the problem.
 Sometimes, contractors may recommend hiring a structural engineering team to assess your foundation and prepare an engineer’s report.
 The cost of this service is generally between $350-$500 to build a house and $500-$750 for apartment buildings and commercial buildings.
 The prices are the same across all US cities.
 The truth is that the more expensive a structure is, the lower its cost.
 A report from a structural engineer may be helpful, depending on the extent of the damage.

-You can avoid costly foundation repairs by learning to identify the signs of foundation problems.
+You can avoid costly foundation repairs by learning to identify the signs of house foundation problems or house settling issues.
 Foundation problems are common and can be expensive to repair.
 Foundation repair costs for slab, pier, and beam foundations typically range between $4,000 and $8500 for an average-sized home.
 However, prices can go up if there is extensive damage to your property or if you have a large structure like an apartment complex, church building, school, warehouse, or commercial property.

 Please note that this is a shortlist of common signs that foundation problems can occur.
 Many other conditions could indicate signs of foundation issues.
 This information is helpful for anyone who has a commercial property that requires foundation repair or service.

-These are the 8 most common signs of house foundation problems:
+These are the 8 most common signs of house foundation problems and issues:

 1. Foundation Cracks, Wall/Floor cracks, and other types of Fractures